Start9Labs/documentation/site/source/user-manual/flashing.rst

       :width: 60%
       :alt: Balena Etcher Dashboard

 #.
-Click "Select Image" and select your downloaded copy of EmbassyOS.
+Click "Select Image" and select eos.img.
 #.
 Click "Select Target" and select your 32GB microSD card.

     .. warning:: Be certain you have selected the correct target microSD card.
 Whatever target you select will be completely erased and replaced with EmbassyOS.